TOLL FREE: 1-866-611-2665

 When the RF pulse is stopped, the hydrogen protons slowly return to their previous alignment and release the energy they had absorbed.
 In the process, they give off signals that the coils pick up and send to the computer system.
 The computer interprets these signals as mathematical data, which it then converts into a picture.

 Sometimes an MRI scan involves an injectable contrast, or dye, that alters the local magnetic field in the tissue being examined.
 Normal and abnormal tissue respond differently to this slight alteration, allowing doctors to visualize different types of tissue abnormalities.

 There are no known health risks attributed to MRI scans.
 However, due to the nature of superconductivity, the magnet is always on, so it’s important to take care around the machine.
-In particular, it’s important to remove all metal objects before entering the room.
+In particular, it’s important to wear metal-free clothing (including underwear) and remove jewelry.
+You will also need to be screened for internal metal objects before entering the room.

 MRI machines make a loud knocking noise during a scan, which can be disconcerting.
 It is caused when the gradient coils work to alter the main magnetic field.
-Due to the huge magnetic forces involved, they move slightly (vibrate) and produce sound.
+Due to the huge magnetic forces involved, they vibrate slightly and produce sound.
 These sounds are normal.
 At Mayfair, we will provide you with headphones to listen to music and help muffle the noise.
-For patients with sensitive hearing our machines also offer Acoustic Reduction Technology to reduce noise for brain, spine, and MSK exams.
+For patients with sensitive hearing our machines also offer acoustic reduction technology to reduce noise for brain, spine, and MSK exams.

 In Alberta, Mayfair Diagnostics offers CT and MRI exams as private pay services at our Mayfair Place location in Calgary.
 In Saskatchewan, we offer MRI as both public and private pay exams at our Saskatoon and Regina locations.
 For more information, please visit our services page.